 We joined him on his journey across the border to chat to him about his thoughts on independence.

 "I'm criss-crossing the border six or seven times a day - it's not an issue - you don't even know you're doing it," he explained.

 But there are many question marks, for Nick, over what his future work life could entail.

-He added: "We could end up with exchange rates - we don't have these problems at the moment so why create them?"'No border controls'
+He added: "We could end up with exchange rates - we don't have these problems at the moment so why create them?"